-- 18 credits of core courses taken during the first year: International Trade, International Relations: Theory & Practice, Globalization of Intersocietal Relations, Analytical & Statistical Skills, International Finance, Ethical Decision-Making, and Ethical Leadership
+- 18 credits of core courses taken during the first year: International Trade, International Relations: Theory & Practice, Globalization of Intersocietal Relations, Analytical & Statistical Skills, International Finance, Ethical Decision-Making, and Principled Leadership

 - 18 credits in a chosen field of concentration

 - 12 credits of electives, which may be used to expand knowledge in another field or earn one of several certificates.